-- Hospitals - Virginia Mason operates an acute care hospital in Seattle, licensed for 336 beds, which includes one of the region's busiest emergency departments, and a 226-bed hospital in Yakima, Wash.
+- Hospitals - Virginia Mason operates an acute care hospital in Seattle, licensed for 336 beds, which includes one of the region's busiest emergency departments.

-- Clinics - The health system includes a network of clinics in the central Puget Sound region and the Yakima area.
+- Clinics - The health system includes a network of clinics in the central Puget Sound region.

 - Research - Scientists at Benaroya Research Institute seek new treatments for autoimmune diseases like type 1 diabetes, rheumatoid arthritis, multiple sclerosis and lupus.

 - AIDS Care - Bailey-Boushay House serves patients with HIV/AIDS and those who need end-of-life care for cancer, Huntington’s disease, ALS and other conditions.

 - Philanthropy - Virginia Mason Foundation is the fund-raising division of the health system and operates with a volunteer board of directors.

 - Transforming Health Care - Virginia Mason Institute provides education, training and executive coaching in the Virginia Mason management method — the Virginia Mason Production System — to other organizations and health care providers.